Go with your gut. Trust your instincts. How many times in life have you done this and the results have been, well, disastrous?

 My point is we all hold Instinctive Norms in our subconscious that affect our actions and behaviors.
 Even more, they affect our mental health.
 Cognitive dissonance [definition link] is not just a fun pop psychology phrase.
 It’s a state of mind that can directly cause anxiety, depression, and probably a few others I’m missing.

-After all, when your conscious and subconscious mind are at war, what else would you call it?
+After all, when your conscious and subconscious minds are at war, what else would you call it?